mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step10.md

 The `-o=jsonpath` flag with the kubectl command allows you to filter resources and display them in the way you desire.
 Let's say we want to find the names of all the kubernetes nodes along with their CPU resources.
 The simple way to achieve this is to follow the 4 steps below:

   - Identify the `kubectl` command required to provide the information required.
-In this case:

       `kubectl get nodes`{{execute}}